 Please download a short guide for parents and students outlining the key changes to grading GCSE exams from 2017 and how this information will be reported to you by the school:

 The CAL gives an indication of the level/grade that the pupil is working at at the moment.

 Please note that for Maths GCSE students in Years 9 and 10 following the OCR Linear (J567) course, it is normal for the CAL to be two grades lower than the final expected outcome at the first assessment point of the year.
 This is due to the staged nature of the course where the lower grade material is studied first; hence a seemingly low grade should not necessarily be seen as a cause for concern.

-Effort and Homework Levels
+Attitude to Learning and Homework Levels

 When we report our pupils’ academic progress to parents and carers, we also award an 'attitude to learning' level for each subject.
 Effort levels indicate a pupil’s general attitude in lessons and are on a scale from 6, for exceptional effort, down to 1.
 In addition, homework levels indicate the (relative) standard of pupils’ homework, and whether it is handed in on time, on a similar scale.

 - LL Wakelet Page

 Information, book choices, quizzes...
 (Learning Lounge - 12/01/2021)

 - Activities to do at home from Book Trust

 Writing tips, drawing, stories...
 (Learning Lounge - 07/01/2021)